Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Castle viewpoint

-City gate, Mojácar's coat of arms, the Torreón and Walt Disney's legend.
+City Gate, Mojácar's coat of arms, the Torreón and Walt Disney's legend.

-Parterre Square and Santa Maria Parish Church
+Plaza del Parterre and Santa María Parish Church

 The church of Santa Maria, from the 16th century, was built over an old mosque.
 Made of large ashlars, it was a temple and fortress.
 Its sober interior houses a work by the painter Michael Sucker and images of the Virgin of the Rosary and St. Augustine, patron saints of Mojacar.
 In the neighboring Plaza del Parterre, former Muslim cemetery, there is a handmade reproduction of a scene of the Reconquest, inspired by the choir stalls of the cathedral of Toledo.

-Public fountain and legend of the maquisa
+Public fountain and legend of the Maquisa